Food Service Manager: Michelle Dougherty

 Note to Parents Regarding School Meal Program

-1. Click here to download an application for free or reduced meals or they are available at each school building.
+1. Click here (coming soon) to download an application for free or reduced meals or they are available at each school building.
 If you need assistance filling out these forms, the school secretaries are happy to assist you.

 2. Applications do not need to be completed for each child applying.
 Please list each student’s name and grade on the form and this will apply to the entire family.